IsaacScript/isaacscript/README.md

 This plugin is named after (and used in) the [IsaacScript](https://isaacscript.github.io/) framework.
 But you don't have to know anything about IsaacScript to use it - you can use this plugin with any JavaScript/TypeScript project.

-If you want to get off the ground and running with ESLint + TypeScript in a new project, then you should check out the [`isaacscript-lint`](https://github.com/IsaacScript/isaacscript-lint) meta-package.
+Alternatively, if you want to get off the ground and running with ESLint + TypeScript in a new project, then you should check out the [`isaacscript-lint`](https://github.com/IsaacScript/isaacscript-lint) meta-package.

 This project is written in [TypeScript](https://www.typescriptlang.org/).